-- · Three letters of reference - One letter from a college professor under whom the applicant has studied (if the applicant has done graduate work, this reference should be from a graduate professor) - One letter from a person in a ministry position, e.g., preacher or elder - 3.
-One letter from any non-familial source - Bachelor's degree from a regionally-accredited U.S. institution - · All undergraduate and graduate transcripts - A 3.0 cumulative undergraduate grade point average.
-Applicants with an undergraduate GPA of less than 3.0 may be admitted on probation with the following provision: - The applicant may be required to complete a writing assessment through OC's Writing Center or by taking the GRE Writing Assessment and having the results sent to OC. - If the above is required, the applicant must meet with the director of GST to discuss the results of the writing assessment and must complete any remedial work (if needed) as assigned by the chair. {The GRE Writing Assessment and remedial work (if assigned) must be completed before the student may enroll in any graduate coursework.} - Once accepted, the applicant must complete one semester of graduate coursework with a cumulative graduate GPA of 3.0 or higher.
-Successful completion of these requirements will lift the student's probationary status and allow him or her to continue in Graduate School of Theology programs.
+- · Three Letters of Reference: - One letter from a college professor under whom the applicant has studied (if the applicant has done graduate work, this reference should be from a graduate professor). - One letter from a person in a ministry position, e.g., preacher or elder - 3.
+One letter from any non-familial source.

+Applicants with an undergraduate GPA of less than 3.0 may be admitted on probation with the following provision:

+- The applicant may be required to complete a writing assessment through OC's Writing Center or by taking the GRE Writing Assessment and having the results sent to OC. - If the above is required, the applicant must meet with the chair of GST to discuss the results of the writing assessment and must complete any remedial work (if needed) as assigned by the chair. {The GRE Writing Assessment and remedial work (if assigned) must be completed before the student may enroll in any graduate coursework.} - Once accepted, the applicant must complete one semester of graduate coursework with a cumulative graduate GPA of 3.0 or higher.
+Successful completion of these requirements will lift the student's probationary status and allow him or her to continue in G.S.T. programs.